gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.6.4
+- Fixed issue where scene backgrounds could not be created/changed

+v.
 2.6.1, 2.6.2, and 2.63
 - Changed verified version to hopefully improve Forge compatibility
 - Changed "name" to "id" in manifest to improve Forge compatibility